 The Doozy Difference

-Doozy Pots plant-based gelatos replace dairy fats and proteins with fats and proteins from hemp, cocoa butter, and whole oat flour.
+Doozy Pots plant-based gelatos replace dairy fats and proteins with fats and proteins from hemp hearts, cocoa butter, and whole oat flour.
 Our base mixes are made with about 8% fat, which is a blend of hemp heart oil and cocoa butter, giving an ideal balance of unsaturated and saturated fats.
 As compared to dairy or coconut milk frozen treats we have much less saturated fats, which allows our flavors like coffee, cinnamon and mint shine!